MuhtasimTanmoy/notebook/systems/jpegencoder.md

             - Huffman Table (FFC4)
                 - Length (2 Byte)
                 - Table Info
                     - AC/DC | Table ID
                 - [16 bytes] - Number of codes of each length
                 - Symbols themselves
-                - Codes are what we actually encounter in huffman coded bitstream, we callculate those codes.
+                - Codes are what we encounter in Huffman coded bitstream, we calculate those codes.
 Codes will be of variable length.
-                - Symbol will be 8 bits, descriptor of codes.
+                - The symbol will be 8 bits, which is a descriptor of codes.
                 - Huffman Symbols
                     - 1 Byte
-                        - 4 bits - how many zero preceeding
+                        - 4 bits - how many zeros preceding
                         - 4 bits - length of co-efficient. eg. 5 -> 3
                     - 160 possible symbols
                     - 2 special Symbol